 Interns are involved in virtually all aspects of clinical service and are considered essential in fulfilling the Center’s mission of assisting students in need and fostering both personal and professional growth.
 While still in training and under consistent supervision, UCC interns are viewed as colleagues-in-the-making and, as such, they are challenged with managing complex therapy caseloads and assessment cases and responding to campus events.
 The training opportunities for interns are broad in range and involve psychotherapy (individual and group), supervision (receiving and providing), conducting initial interviews and generating intake reports, preparing and presenting outreach, participating in crisis response/intervention, and training in various forms of assessment (neurodevelopmental and other mental health disorders).
 While the internship affords enough flexibility to pursue particular interests (e.g., therapy with specific populations and training in specific treatment modalities), UCC interns participate in the same core activities.
 Center interns work very hard and their efforts and skill have a direct impact on the community they serve.

-Like most university counseling centers across the country, the Vanderbilt UCC has provided only virtual intervention and assessment services since March, 2020.
-Vanderbilt students will be required to return to campus in August, 2021 for in-person classes and campus activities and residential living.
-The UCC expects to provide a combination of in-person and telehealth services in the coming year, depending on the preference of individual students.
-Clinical supervision will be provided either exclusively in-person or as a combination of in-person and telesupervision, with at least 50% of individual supervision in person.
+The Vanderbilt UCC expects to provide a combination of in-person and telehealth services in the coming year, depending on the preference of individual students.
+Clinical supervision will be provided either exclusively in-person or as a combination of in-person and tele-supervision, with at least 50% of individual supervision in person.
 Assessment services will also be provided in-person to students.
 It is expected that meetings and seminars will be conducted both in-person and virtually.
 Interns are expected to work in the office 5 days a week through the end of the fall semester; options for remote days may be available in the spring semester.